A fartlek run can be of the best things you can do in your training if you haven't already implemented this into your schedule.

 Every race we are faced with ever increasing changes in pace.

-We get set into one pace and than find ourselves at the end of the race able to increase our cadence into an all-out sprint.
+We get set into one pace and then find ourselves at the end of the race able to increase our cadence into an all-out sprint.

 Fartlek training teaches you to react to pace changes and if you are competing against someone else other than the clock you will know full well that you will be able to react because you did the work in training.

-There are so many ways you can tweak and adjust these forms of workouts but it gets you away from having to think about mile repetitions or hitting specific splits on the track.
+There are so many ways you can tweak and adjust these forms of workouts.
+In addition, these workouts get you away from having to think about hitting specific splits on the track.
 It is a great way to break up the monotony of our training, spice things up a bit.